8 Ways to Avoid Warm Weather Weight GainArticle posted in: Diet & Nutrition

 1. Drink This Instead.

 You’re headed on a girls’ weekend, and your best friend is bringing her famous margaritas.
-If you tell your BFF about your weight-loss commitment beforehand and ask for her support, you’re more likely to have just one margarita.
+If you tell your BFF about your weight-loss commitment beforehand and ask for her support, you’re more likely to have just one margarita and avoid weight gain.
 After you’ve had your margarita, mix up another “special” drink like sparkling water with fresh lime and mint.
 You’ll still feel like you’re indulging and you’ll have avoided the 400+ calories that accompany the average ‘rita.

 2. Headed to Happy Hour?

 Are all your coworkers headed to that rooftop restaurant after work?
 Tell them you’ll meet them after you fit in a quick walk or workout.
-You could even invite your crew to workout with you.
+You could even invite your crew to workout with you to help avoid weight gain.
 If you do end up at the restaurant, don’t partake in the greasy appetizers and order your own meal instead: Grilled salmon with veggies.
 Stick to the one-drink rule.

 3. Fair Fare: